20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 The second thing you might notice is those classic very ugly polar singularities.
 This can be alleviated by lowering the timestep near the poles, or by exploiting the spherical symmetry of the metric to move rays into a plane where there is no polar singularity

 That's the end of this article though, and we'll be moving on to greener pastures.
 Do note, this is the most general form of integrator for general relativity, and what we've built can handle *any* spacetime.
-You should be able to take a fresh metric tensor, and a set of tetrads from this[^this] paper, and implement it now.
+You should be able to take a fresh metric tensor, and a set of tetrads from this[^this] paper, and simply replace the ones we've coded in.
 I'd recommend 2.17.1, as we will be revisiting kerr in a future article and you can check your workings

 As always, I've implemented all of this in a free tool called the [Relativity Workshop](https://github.com/20k/geodesic_raytracing), which you can use to fly around black holes and a lot more in realtime